Education

 - Curriculum for lectures Pharmacognosy part II

-- Curriculum for lectures Pharmaceutical Chemistry
+- Curriculum for practicum Pharmaceutical chemistry

-- Curriculum for lectures Pharmaceutical Analysis
+- Curriculum for practicum Pharmaceutical analisys

 Schedule for conducting students